Iceland Travel Safety Information

 - Please check the safety requirements and recommendations of your flight providers in advance to pack appropriate items such as hand sanitisers or face masks.

-- While most airlines require their passengers to wear a face mask during the flight, face masks are not required in Iceland.
-Of course, if you feel comfortable wearing a mask, feel free to pack one for your tour.
+- Most airlines require their passengers to wear a face mask during the flight.
+And of course, if you feel more comfortable wearing a mask, feel free to pack one for your tour.

 - Hand sanitisers are widely available in Iceland, but we recommend bringing a travel-size bottle with you.